SAP-samples/btp-task-center-integration/s4hana-public-cloud-scenario/s4provisionusers.md

     * __Authentication__: BasicAuthentication
     * __User__: &lt;add the system user created in Identity Authentication earlier&gt;
     * __Password__: &lt;add the password for the system user&gt;
+    * __ias.group.filter__: displayName eq &lt;group created in Identity Authentication&gt;
+    * __ias.user.filter__: useName eq &lt;user created in Identity Authentication&gt;
+Note: User and Group filter are recommended for testing to restrict which users and groups will be read from SAP Cloud Identity Authentication Service and provisioned to SAP S/4HANA Cloud.
 ### Setup SAP S/4HANA Cloud as a target system in Identity Provisioning
 1. Access your Identity Provisioning tenant.
 2. Choose the **Target System** icon and choose **Add**.